bbc/VideoContext/test/cypress/README.md

 > We recommend reading through one of the existing specs first, to get an idea of how they should be structured and formatted.

 If you're testing with snapshots, then you'll need to generate some base snapshots first to test against.
-See the [Updating snapshots](#updating-snapshots) for instructions.
+See "[Updating snapshots](#updating-snapshots)" for instructions.

 ## Running the tests